Observable universe: Large-scale structure

 Sky surveys and mappings of the various wavelength bands of electromagnetic radiation (in particular 21-cm emission) have yielded much information on the content and character of the universe's structure.
 The organization of structure appears to follow a hierarchical model with organization up to the scale of superclusters and filaments.
 Larger than this (at scales between 30 and 200 megaparsecs), there seems to be no continued structure, a phenomenon that has been referred to as the End of Greatness.
+The shape of the large scale structure can be summarized by the matter power spectrum.